xunfu/xunfu.github.io/_pages/about.md

   - /about.html
 ---

-I am a .....
-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
+I am a Ph.D. candidate in Robotics at the University of Michigan, coadvised by [Prof. Ram Vasudevan](http://www.roahmlab.com/ram-personal) and [Prof. Talia Moore](https://www.moorebiomechanics.com/).
+I am a member of [ROAHM Lab](http://www.roahmlab.com/) and [EMBiR Lab](https://www.embirlab.com/).